italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 .. note::

-    **Federation Check:** The Wallet Instance needs to check if the PID/(Q)EAA Provider is part of the Federation, obtaining its protocol specific Metadata.
+    **Federation Check:** The Wallet Instance must verify whether the PID/(Q)EAA Provider is a member of the Federation, obtaining its protocol specific Metadata.
 A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the PID/(Q)EAA Provider is represented within the section :ref:`Entity Configuration of PID/(Q)EAA Providers`.

 **Steps 5-6 (PAR Request):** The Wallet Instance: